Is Oat Milk Good for You? Benefits of Oat Milk & Disadvantages

 Let’s start with the basics.
 How is oat milk made?
 The process is quite similar to that of nut-based milk alternatives, like almond milk and cashew milk.
 Both are soaked in water, blended, and then strained.
 However, because oats absorb water more easily than nuts, more of the star ingredient ends up passing through into your milk when strained.
 Basically, you end up with more oat in oat milk than you do almond in almond milk.
 This also means you end up with more of the oats’ good-for-you-nutrients, too…

 …like fiber!
-Oats are a rich source of fiber and contain a special kind called beta-glucan.
+Oats are a rich source of fiber and contain a special kind of soluble, prebiotic fiber called beta-glucan.
 The special health benefit of beta-glucan is in reducing total and LDL cholesterol (aka “bad” cholesterol).
-Luckily, oat milk retains some (but not all) of the fiber naturally found in oats.
+Luckily, one of the benefits of oat milk is that it retains some (but not all) of the fiber naturally found in oats.
 It also retains some protein, too.
 We want fiber and protein whenever and wherever we can get them – they’re are a satiating duo!

-How does oat milk compare to almond and cow’s milk?
-Is oat milk healthier?
+How does oat milk stack up nutritionally to almond and cow’s milk?

 Remember, oat milk retains more nutrients than nut milk does.
 While it’s great that oat milk retains more fiber and protein, this also means that oat milk retains more everything, like total carbohydrate.
 More carbs and more protein means more calories.
-Oat milk contains at least triple the number of calories per serving of almond milk.
+When comparing the calories in oat milk to almond milk, oat milk contains at least triple the number of calories per serving of almond milk.

 Both plant-based milks are fortified with similar amounts of the bone-strengthening micronutrients calcium and vitamin D to mimic what you’d get from cow’s milk.

-Out of all the plant-based milks, oat milk is one of the most comparable nutrition-wise to cow’s milk.
+One of the greatest oat milk benefits is that out of all the plant-based milks, oat milk is one of the most comparable nutrition-wise to cow milk.
+If you take a look at the calories in oat milk, it’s pretty spot on with cow milk.
 The biggest difference here is in the amount of protein – cow’s milk has nearly triple that of oat milk.

 Most of the nutrients found in cow’s milk occur naturally, apart from vitamin D and A, whereas many oat milk brands are fortified with a variety of vitamins and minerals, including calcium, vitamin D, vitamin A, riboflavin, and vitamin B12.
 Oils are also added to some oat milk brands and varieties to mimic the fat content and creaminess of cow’s milk.

-Are there any oat milk side effects or disadvantages of drinking oat milk to consider?
+Are there any oat milk disadvantages or side effects of drinking oat milk to consider?
 Let’s explore the top three concerns:

 Higher in total carbs